RasterDuck/vectormathbench/README.md

 through library-specific adapters, keeping branches and acceptance rules equivalent while exercising each library's native vector operations.

+# Output organization

+Each benchmark table represents one capability, such as direction normalization, ray/triangle intersection, or matrix multiplication.
+Variants such as hit and miss paths remain visible as separate rows.
+This makes the nanobench output useful as a detailed view without mixing unrelated operations into one large table.

+At the end of a run, the executable prints a compact single-precision ranking summary.
+For every directly comparable capability it reports the fastest library, the `move::math` rank, and its gap from the winner.
+Double-precision rows remain in the detailed tables but are not combined with single-precision rankings.
+QVV operations also have separate tables from conventional matrix operations because they represent a different transform representation.

+Construction helpers are shown in capability tables but are not included in the ranking summary where the libraries use materially different conventions, such as handedness or projection variants.

+# Methodology

+The suite lets nanobench determine the iteration count adaptively.
+Each capability uses 15 epochs, a warm-up phase, and a minimum epoch duration of 5 ms. Inputs are made opaque immediately before measured work, and outputs use read-only optimization barriers so aggregate values are not copied or written back as an artifact of the harness.

+Matrix throughput benchmarks use independent, non-constant input pairs instead of feeding each result into the next iteration.
+This measures throughput rather than a dependency-chain latency unless a benchmark explicitly says otherwise.
+Constant-expression synthetic micro-operations are not run because they are especially vulnerable to constant folding and do not resemble frame-loop work.
+GLM is built with its normal configuration rather than being forced into its pure scalar implementation.

 # Results

 TL;DR: Based on the current benchmarks (reflected in intermediate-benchmarks.md), it seems that the generally highest performing configuration across both AMD and Intel is Realtime Math, though it lacks many features compared to the other libraries.  `move::vectormath` seems to have generally similar performance to RTM (which makes sense given that it's built on top of RTM), though similarly suffers from a lack of features at the moment (though it does have more features than RTM, as well as including more game-centric extensions for RTM based on DXM/GLM, depending on the operation in question).
 DXM with SSE4.2 seems to be the fastest non-RTM library, though it trades blows with Vectormath for matrix operations and GLM for vector operations.